tenox7/wfm/README.md

 ![wfm screenshot](screenshot.png "WFM Screenshot")

 You can use WFM as a web interface for a NAS box, a "personal cloud", document sharing site or a lightweight Content Management System (CMS).
-WFM can also serve public, static html files from a selected directory which you can manage from the private interface.
+The app can also serve static html files from a directory which you can manage as an admin.
 See usage scenarios for more information.

 WFM is a standalone service with it's own web server.
 No need for Apache, Nginx or anything else.
 It directly runs from systemd, sysvinit, launchd, bsd rc or Docker.